shaunography/docker-openvpn-network-lock/README.md

     --cap-add NET_ADMIN \
     --device /dev/net/tun \
     -e LOCAL_IPS="192.168.1.0/24" \
-    -e EXPOSED_PORTS="8888 61618" \
+    -e EXPOSED_PORTS="8888/tcp 61618/tcp 61618/udp 8388/tcp 8388/udp 1080/tcp" \
     -e VPN_HOSTNAMES="europe.all.vpn.airdns.org" \
     -e CONFIG="airvpn" \
     -p 8888:8888 \
+    -p 8388:8388 \
+    -p 8388:8388/udp \
     -p 61618:61618 \
+    -p 61618:61618/udp \
+    -p 1080:1080 \
     vpn
 ```
-because containers will be using this containers network interface to access the VPN, any ports that the container you connect require (torrent client for example) need to be specified here.
+because other containers will be using this containers network interface to access the VPN, any ports that the containers you connect require need to be specified here.
+In this example the container will connect to AirVPN and expose ports for Qbitorrent (8888 61618) and a Shadowsocks server (8388 1080).

-## connect to container (--network container:<name>)
+## connect to container
+If the vpn container is stopped, child containers will lose their network interface and therefore network connectivity.

-Kali Linux
+### Kali Linux
 ```
 docker run -ti --network container:airvpn kalilinux/kali-rolling
 ```

-Qbittorrent
+### Qbittorrent
 ```
 docker run -d \
     --name qbittorrent \